 "I'm sorry, massa.
 It's broke.
 I broke an arm before, I know what it's like."

-Poe was tempted to hit Sextus again and break the arm for certain; but instead he lurched for his buggy, hopped inside, and took the reins.
-He didn't have the time to reason with the darky now.
-Sextus heaved himself up into the seat beside Poe, and Poe snapped the reins.
+Poe was tempted to hit Sextus again and break the arm for certain: his buggy, hopped inside, and took the reins.
+He didn't have the time snapped the reins.
 His staff, on horseback, followed.